Thrinx2716/24K-0017/Lab 2/Question 1.md

 2. Ask the customer if they have any special requests or add-ons *(e.g., extra cheese, no salt, etc.)*
 3. If the customer has special requests, modify the order according to the requests
 4. If no special requests, proceed to the next step
-5. Calculate the total cost, including add-ons
+5. Total Cost = Order Cost + Special Requests Cost
-6. Send the order to for preparation
+6. Display the Total Cost for the customer

 ## *PSEUDOCODE*
 **START**